Chevin Attractions near Otley

 - If you are not quite up for walking there is a rural pursuit vehicle capable of carrying a wheelchair.
 There are also mobility scooters

-- A ‘Geology trail’ is due to be completed this summer.
+- A ‘Geology trail’ is due to be completed for summer.

 - Sculpture in wood are scattered in the woods if you can see them for the Himalayan Balsam weeds.